Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/migrating-from-ingress-to-gateway.md

     ```

 1. Copy your annotations from the ingress resources to the Routes.
 The routes' names
-   use the ingress name as prefix, so that tracking down which ingress generated
+   use the ingress name as prefix to help you track the route that the ingress
-   which route is a straightforward process.
-All the `konghq.com/` annotations must
+   generated.
+All the `konghq.com/` annotations must be copied except for these,
-   be copied except for the following, that have been natively implemented in the
+   that have been natively implemented as Gateway API features.
-   ingress to Gateway conversion process:

    1. `konghq.com/methods`
    1. `konghq.com/headers`
    1. `konghq.com/plugins`